 Don't panic!
 It's very rare to get bitten by a spider in the UK.
 Of the 650 species found here, only around 12 have been known to bite humans.
 One of the best-known culprits is the false widow, but it will only attack if provoked.
-Spider bites leave small puncture marks, which can become painful and swollen.
+Spider bites leave small puncture marks, which can become painful and swollen - and some can cause nausea, sweating and dizziness.
 But most will clear up within 24 hours.
+Rarely bites can become infected or cause a severe allergic reaction.
+Get medical help immediately if you have any severe or worrying symptoms after a spider bite.

 How to get rid of spiders and deter them

 Found in grass and woodland, ticks latch on to the skin and suck blood.
 They resemble very small spiders and can be tricky to spot at first – but can swell to the size of a pea after feeding.
 Some ticks transmit Lyme disease, a serious bacterial infection, so it's important to remove them promptly.
-Use a tick remover (£5.50, www.lymediseaseaction.org.uk), rather than tweezers.
+Avoid using ordinary tweezers as it is hard to twist them without separating the tick’s head from its body.
+Instead use a tick remover, available from pharmacies and pet shops as well as lymediseaseaction.org.uk.

-Bite prevention expert Howard Carter advises: 'Take the bite out gently and hold it vertically above your skin.
+Bite prevention expert Howard Carter advises: ‘Ticks will climb on to any mammal including dogs so to help prevent getting bitten by a tick put insect repellent such as incognito (incognitospray.com) on your dog as well as yourself.’
+If you are unlucky enough to get bitten he advises: 'Take the bite out gently and hold it vertically above your skin.
 The chance of contracting Lyme is far less if you remove the tick without squashing its insides back into your skin.'
 If you develop flu-like symptoms and/or a red, circular rash around the bite, seek urgent medical advice.

 Learn more about Lyme disease

 They may look pretty, but ladybirds do bite – particularly when they can't get enough food or water.
-Harlequin ladybirds – which have white spots on their heads – are the most likely to attack.
+Harlequin ladybirds – which are red or orange with white spots on their heads – are the most likely to attack.
 Their bites can be painful for a few hours, but are rarely cause for concern.

 The problem?
-Their hairs can cause an itchy rash, eye infections and sore throat, as well as occasional fever and breathing difficulties.
-Report any sightings to the Forestry Commission (www.forestry.gov.uk) – and consult your doctor if you think you may be having a severe allergic reaction.
+Older caterpillars develop hairs which can cause an itchy rash, eye infections and sore throat, as well as occasional fever and breathing difficulties.
+The risk is highest in May and June.
+Report any sightings to the Forestry Commission (www.forestry.gov.uk).
+For skin or eye irritations caused by OPM check with your local pharmacist.
+Call NHS 111 or consult your doctor if you think you may be having a severe allergic reaction.

-Fleas from pets tend to bite around the ankles.
-They cause tiny, itchy red lumps that often appear in clusters.
+Fleas from pets often bite around the ankles.
+They cause tiny, itchy red lumps that often appear in clusters, which are usually harmless.
 Check your cat or dog regularly for fleas, and use a good preventative treatment.
-Remember, fleas can be particularly dangerous in young animals.
+If you get bitten wash with an antiseptic soap, resist the urge to scratch, apply calamine lotion or an ice pack to soothe swelling and itching.
+The pharmacists can recommend antihistamine medications to reduce swelling.

 Common flower bugs have tiny oval bodies, reflective wings and orange-brown legs.
 Their bites can be painful and very itchy, and may take a while to heal – so do take care when you're gardening.